smoorg/mateuszreszka-xyz/content/posts/choose-your-tools-wisely.md

 ## I was done

 I told myself that I can no longer work on proprietary software.
 I was tired of rug pulls like discontinuations, changes of licenses, price increases and changes to adapt every 3 years.
-Fighting mentally on all that I found out about Linux.
+Fighting mentally on all that, I found out about Linux.

 One day I checked PayPal and it had neat feature, a summary how much do I pay to each vendor annually.
 I seen Spotify and my jaw dropped.
 I decided.
 I got rid of every subscription I had.
 Netflix - gone.
 I do not watch that much anyway.
-Spotify - gone, I just started buying albums on concerts, got myself mp4.
+Spotify - gone, I just started buying albums on concerts, got myself mp4 player too.

 For DAW I choose Reaper for its simplicity and conservative changes to UI and feature set.
 I like to get back to it after a year or two and still know where I am.
+Although there's open source alternative called Ardour I had a few issues with it still.
+Maybe some day.

 ## Stability by forkability